315-317 Beacon are located on the south side of Beacon, between Exeter and Fairfield, with 313 Beacon to the east and 319 Beacon to the west.

 In March of 1955, Toba Finn filed for permission to convert the property from a single-family dwelling and lodging house into a single-family dwelling and lodging house with catering and massage.
 The application was denied and her appeal to the Board of Appeal was dismissed.

-By 1962, it was owned by Ann R. Tillinghast.
 In April of 1962, she applied for (and subsequently received) permission to convert the property from a lodging house into a dormitory for Emerson College.
-It continued to be a Emerson College Dormitory in 1963.
+It continued to be an Emerson College dormitory in 1963.

-By 1966, 315-317 Beacon was owned by Chamberlayne School and Chamberlayne Junior College, which operated it as the Suffolk and Newman Dormitory.
+The property changed hands and in June of 1966 was acquired by Chamberlayne School and Chamberlayne Junior College, which operated it as the Suffolk and Newman Dormitory.

-In May of 1983, Sam Y. Kim, trustee of the 317 Beacon Street Realty Trust, purchased 315-317 Beacon from Joseph DeMarco, and in August of 1983, Dorothy F. Wirth, trustee of The Beacon Group Trust, purchased 315-317 Beacon from Sam Y. Kim.
+315-317 Beacon changed hands and in August of 1983 was acquired by Dorothy F. Wirth, trustee of The Beacon Group Trust.
 The next month, she purchased 313 Beacon.

-In July of 1983 (prior to the date of Dorothy Wirth’s purchase of 315-317 Beacon), The Beacon Group filed for (and subsequently received) permission to convert 315-317 Beacon from a dormitory into twelve apartments.
-In August of 1983, it amended the permit application to include the additional of a second story to the ell at the rear of the property.
+In July of 1983, prior to taking title to 315-317 Beacon, The Beacon Group filed for (and subsequently received) permission to convert 315-317 Beacon from a dormitory into twelve apartments.
+In August of 1983, it amended the permit application to include the addition of a second story to the ell at the rear of the property.
 The application was denied and The Beacon Group’s appeal of the denial was dismissed by the Board of Appeal.

 In December of 1983, The Beacon Group filed for (and subsequently received) permission to reduce the number of units from twelve to eleven.